castep-docs/castep-docs/docs/documentation/DFT+U/koopmans-input.md

 If different $\alpha_{I}$ values are required for different sites:
 ```
 %BLOCK hubbard_alpha
+eV
-Fe 1 d : 0.08 eV
+Fe 1 d : 0.08
-Fe 2 d : 0.08 eV
+Fe 2 d : 0.08
-Fe 3 d : 0.12 eV
+Fe 3 d : 0.12
 %ENDBLOCK hubbard_alpha
 ```
 This is unlikely to be required, but may be used if any linear fitting warnings are spotted in the output.
 See [U from Linear Response - Warnings/Errors](alpha-warnings-errors.md).

 ## Farm parallelism
-Each combination (NSC and SC) of the $\alpha_{I}$ calculations is independent from all others.
-Therefore, due to the large number of them required, it is often beneficial to utilise farm parallelism.
+All perturbative ($\alpha_{I}\neq0$) calculations are independent from all others.
+Therefore, due to the large number required, it is often beneficial to utilise farm parallelism.
 This can split the $\alpha_{I}$ tasks across nodes to speed up computation time.
 To indicate that you would like the `CASTEP` calculation to be farm parallelised, indicate this in the .param file:
 ```
 num_farms = 4
 ```